phutq0/max-weather-iac/iac/terraform/modules/api-gateway/README.md

 ```

 **Important Security Note:**
 The `openweather_api_key` variable is marked as sensitive to prevent it from being displayed in logs or state files.
+The API key is stored as a stage variable (`appid`) and automatically injected into OpenWeather API requests.
 Make sure to set this variable in your terraform.tfvars files with your actual OpenWeather API key.

+**Stage Variables:**
+- `appid`: Contains the OpenWeather API key for authentication
+- Automatically injected into all API Gateway integration URIs as `?appid={stageVariables.appid}`